Induction and mentoring

 Make sure your induction and mentoring policy is up to date and known about in your workplace.
 It should align with the Guidelines for Induction and Mentoring and Mentor Teachers.

-If you are in the schooling sector, there is a programme of support available to for you PRT Mentor Flyer
+If you are in the schooling sectors, there is a programme of support available to your PCT and mentor.
+Mau Ki Te Ako

 Are you clear about what your role involves and its purpose?
 Check the Guidelines for Induction and Mentoring and Mentor Teachers and seek appropriate professional learning and development to support your role.
 Check current courses relevant to mentoring.